YC-backed Snapboard is a no-code platform for building internal tools – TechCrunch

 He wanted a way to manage all those apps and tools from one dashboard.
 So he built Snapboard.

-Snapboard allows users to link together and manage a wide variety of apps and platforms in a single, customizable dashboard.
+Snapboard allows users to link and manage a wide variety of apps and platforms in a single, customizable dashboard.
 Users can create boards that act as internal tools without getting the product or engineering team involved for an internal project.
 Moore describes it as “Airtable, but with all of your data already in there.”

-Right now, more than 50 apps are available on the Snapboard platform, including Shopify, Dropbox, Google Analytics, MailChimp, MongoDB, MySQL, Trello, Zendesk, and many more.
-Moore isn’t concerned with onboarding new integrated apps for Snapboard as most of the popular tools used by startups and tech firms are API supported.
+More than 50 apps are available on the Snapboard platform, including Shopify, Dropbox, Google Analytics, MailChimp, MongoDB, MySQL, Trello, Zendesk and many more.
+Moore isn’t concerned with onboarding new integrated apps for Snapboard, as most of the popular tools used by startups and tech firms are API supported.

 [gallery ids="1956734,1956735,1956736,1956737"]

 The use cases are innumerable, which is just as challenging as it is beneficial.
-Moore detailed a few examples, including building boards for each individual customer, combining Stripe data with emails sent through Mail Chimp to try and target behavior.
+Moore detailed a few examples, including building boards for each individual customer, combining Stripe data with emails sent through Mail Chimp to try to target behavior.

 However, the flexibility of the platform means that it can do almost anything, but only if you know what you want to do with it.
 It can be difficult to evangelize for something that is so nebulous, and can be used so many ways.